 The ultimate resources for a dynamic profession

-The Publishing Department of the American Library Association provides all library employees a comprehensive, one-stop resource for print and digital materials dedicated to professional development, improving library services, and the promotion of libraries, literacy, and reading.
+ALA Publishing & Media provides all library employees a comprehensive, one-stop resource for print and digital materials dedicated to professional development, improving library services, and the promotion of libraries, literacy, and reading.
 All Net Revenues from subscriptions and product purchases are invested in the financial support of ALA’s goals and initiatives.

 Imprints, Initiatives & Projects

-ALA Editions and ALA Neal-Schuman publishes resources used worldwide by tens of thousands of library and information professionals to improve programs, build on best practices, develop leadership, and for personal professional development.
+ALA Editions and ALA Neal-Schuman publishes books and ebooks used worldwide by tens of thousands of library and information professionals, scholars, students, and educators to improve programs, build on best practices, enhance pedagogy, make informed technology decisions, develop leadership, and for personal professional development.

-Booklist is the book review magazine of the American Library Association, considered an essential collection development and readers’-advisory tool by thousands of librarians since 1903.
-Subscriptions to Booklist include full access to Booklist Online, which includes digital editions of Booklist, a growing archive of 180,000+ reviews from the past 25 years, as well as a wealth of free features, webinars, and the latest news and views on books and media.
-Booklist subscribers also receive Book Links, a quarterly supplement helping connect books to libraries, and K-8 classrooms.
+Booklist is the book review magazine of the American Library Association, considered an essential collection development and readers’-advisory tool by thousands of librarians since 1905.
+Subscriptions to Booklist include full access to Booklist Online, which includes digital editions of Booklist, a growing archive of 200,000+ reviews published since 1990, as well as a wealth of free features, webinars, Booklist’s Shelf Care Podcast, and the latest news and views on books and media.
+Booklist subscribers also receive Booklist’s magazine for library patrons, Booklist Reader, digitally (Booklist Reader in print is available for an additional fee), and Book Links, which connects books to classroom curricula.

-American Libraries, the magazine of the American Library Association, offers a suite of print and electronic publications, appearing 6 times per year in print as well as the twice-weekly e-newsletter AL Direct.; a monthly podcast, Dewey Decibel; the streaming webinar AL Live; and daily updates n AmericanLibraries.org and social media platforms.
-For more than 100 years, American Libraries has kept readers informed in print and (increasingly) online, keeping library and information science and technology workers in touch with the profession’s most current concerns.
+American Libraries, the magazine of the American Library Association, offers a suite of print and electronic publications, appearing 6 times per year in print as well as the weekly e-newsletter AL Direct; a monthly podcast, Call Number; the streaming webinar AL Live; and daily updates on AmericanLibraries.org and social media platforms.
+Since 1907 when the original ALA Bulletin was launched, American Libraries has kept readers informed in print and (increasingly) online, keeping library and information science and technology workers in touch with the profession’s most current concerns.